 Quick Rule

 Treat the impact factor as one field in a journal record, not as a standalone answer.
-Confirm the exact title, ISSN, 2025 impact factor, 5-year impact factor, JCR quartile, subject area, and similar journals before ranking your options.
+Confirm the exact title, ISSN, newest impact factor, release date, annual history, JCR quartile, subject area, and similar journals before ranking your options.

 1. Confirm the Exact Journal Title First